Things to Do in New York in December

 Iconic NYC Holiday Performances: The Nutcracker and The Rockettes

-Another can’t-miss show: The Rockettes Radio City Christmas Spectacular.
+Another can’t-miss show: The Rockettes Radio City Christmas Spectacular at Radio City Music Hall.
 The Rockettes have been entertaining the public at home in New York for almost a century, but their storied history also includes trips abroad for wartime USO shows entertaining the troops.
 But the most iconic Rockettes show is the Christmas Spectacular, a 90-minute show that features some 140 performers putting on the Ritz backed by an original score.
-It’s funny, it’s heartwarming and it’s about as quintessentially New York as you can get.
+It’s funny, it’s heartwarming, and it’s about as quintessentially New York as you can get.

 3 Tips From the Experts: What to Pack and Why Travel Insurance for New York Is Important

-As you get ready for your trip to one of the most famous cities in the world, use these tips from our travel experts to prep like a pro.
+As you get ready for your trip to one of the most famous cities in the world, use these tips from our travel experts to prepare like a pro.

-• Invest in travel insurance.
-Protect your trip with travel insurance for New York.
-Safeguarding against trip cancellation, trip interruption, missed connections and other snafus can give you peace of mind just in case something goes wrong.
+Protect your trip with travel insurance for New York with trip cancellation, trip interruption, missed connections, and other travel protection policies.